When black box algorithms are (not) appropriate: a principled prediction-problem ontology: Introduction

 These algorithms have come into existence through a confluence of innovations.
-Some of these innovations are practical (e.g., the price of computing has continued to drop), some are market-based (e.g., online platforms have proved to be profitable business models and so corporations have funded much of this research and development), some are due to political decisions (e.g., emphasis on STEM fields has created a large pipeline of data scientists), but a major -- yet also under-appreciated -- shift has come from a \textit{new way to reason about algorithms}, a form of reasoning that does not require slow-moving mathematical proofs.
+Some of these innovations are practical (e.g., the price of computing has continued to drop), some are market-based (e.g., online platforms have proved to be profitable business models and so corporations have funded much of this research and development), some are due to political decisions (e.g., emphasis on funding education and development in STEM fields has created a large pipeline of data scientists), but a major -- yet also under-appreciated -- shift has come from a \textit{new way to reason using data}, a form of reasoning that does not require slow-moving mathematical proofs.
 While understanding black box algorithms in general is not possible, by understanding how they are being developed and assessed we can understand what situations are more -- and less -- compatible or safe for their use.
-To provide guidance on using prediction algorithms, this paper offers a new framework for stakeholders (e.g., business people, government officials, non-statistically minded academics) to discuss and critique the use of these algorithms.
-For reasons which will become clear in section \ref{sec:certification_intro}, we call this framework MARA(s).
+To provide guidance on using prediction algorithms, this paper offers a new framework for stakeholders (e.g., business people, government officials, non-statistically minded academics, individuals affected by predictions) to discuss and critique the use of these algorithms.
+For reasons which will become clear, we call this framework MARA(s).